Wood stork: Diet and feeding

 The wood stork usually forages in flocks when not breeding, and alone and in small groups when it is breeding.
 In the dry season, the stork generally forages by slowly walking forward with its bill submerged in water while groping for food.
-During the wet season, this method is used about 40% of the time to catch food.
+During the wet season, this method is used about 40% of the time.
 During this period, foot stirring, where the stork walks very slowly with its bill in the water while pumping its foot up and down before every step, is used about 35% of the time.
-Both these hunting methods are non-visual.
+Neither of these hunting methods is visual.

-Because of its non-visual foraging methods, the wood stork requires shallow water and a high density of fish to forage successfully.
-The water that it forages in during the dry season averages about 17 cm in depth, while during the wet season, the water usually is about 10 cm deep.
+Because of its nonvisual foraging methods, the wood stork requires shallow water and a high density of fish to forage successfully.
+The water in which it forages during the dry season averages about 17 cm in depth, while during the wet season, the water usually is about 10 cm deep.
 In the dry season, this stork prefers to forage in waters with no emergent vegetation, whereas in the wet season, it prefers areas with vegetation emerging between 10 and 20 cm above the surface on average.
 This bird can travel over 80 km to reach foraging sites, lending it access to a wide variety of habitats.

 Both parents feed the chicks by regurgitating food onto the nest floor.
-The chicks are mainly fed fish that are between 2 and 25 cm in length, with the length of the fish typically increasing as the chicks get older.
+The chicks are mainly fed fish that are between 2 and 25 cm in length, with the size of the fish typically increasing as the chicks get older.
 The amount of food that the chicks get changes over time, with more being fed daily from hatching to about 22 days, when food intake levels off.
 This continues until about 45 days, when food consumption starts to decrease.
 Overall, a chick eats about 16.5 kg before it fledges.

 Predators and parasites

-Raccoons are predators of wood stork chicks, especially during dry periods where the water beneath nesting trees dries up.
+Raccoons are predators of wood stork chicks, especially during dry periods, when the water beneath nesting trees dries up.
 Where it occurs, the crested caracara is a significant predator of eggs.
-Other caracaras, and hawks and vultures, also prey on both eggs and chicks.
+Yellow-headed caracaras, great black-hawks, Harris' hawks, and black vultures also prey on both eggs and chicks.

 In the United States, Haemoproteus crumenium, a blood protozoan, can be found in subadult and adult wood storks.
 Other species of Haemoproteus also infect wood storks in Costa Rica, in addition to Syncuaria mycteriae, a nematode found in the gizzard of the wood stork.

 In Florida, wood storks may be eaten by some growth stage of invasive snakes such as Burmese pythons, reticulated pythons, Central African rock pythons, Southern African rock pythons, boa constrictors, yellow anacondas, Bolivian anacondas, dark-spotted anacondas, and green anacondas.